 Many edible and decorative aroids are hospitable to the Taro Dasheen Mosaic Virus (DsMV), making them vulnerable to its spread.

 The Dasheen Mosaiv Virus is a virus transmitted by aphids, occurring mainly in tropical and subtropical regions.

 The patterns vary on the plant vary from very light structures between veins or even over the veins in case of infection.
 Similarly, the leaves roll and twist, finding it hard to expand.
 However, some of the infected leaves are fully distorted.

 The virus can attack potting media, acting as a breeding ground for the virus.
 Surprisingly, the virus can sometimes hibernate without any signs, yet the plant is already affected.

 Tobacco Mosaic Virus

 There’s an interesting fact about this Tobacco Mosaic Virus you should know.
-Would you like to know it?
-I think so.

 This Tobacco Mosaic virus mainly favors the Marigolds and Petunias among common houseplants.